dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 patch: 8.0.1
 ---

-*Update 15 Aug 2018: {{< spell 279536 "Gory Regeneration" >}} has been changed from beta to live to only grant extension from Mangle once per Frenzied Regeneration, significantly reducing its power with Incarnation talented.
-The evaluation has been updated to reflect this.*
-*Update 9 Aug 2018: {{< spell 280181 "Personal Absorb-o-Tron" >}} was nerfed fairly significantly, and I was able to get my hands on the remaining Azerite traits to test them.
-The relevant sections have been updated accordingly.*
+*Update 18 Aug 2018: {{< spell 279527 "Wild Fleshrending" >}} was fixed, and added a few non-guardian traits of note.
+Also, added a section for frequently asked questions.*

 Azerite powers are a new system in Battle for Azeroth, similar to the Netherlight Crucible from Legion.
 They provide various bonuses and augment your skills in ways similar to tier set bonuses or legendaries, but at a slightly lower power level.